 As for furniture, we picked natural wood colors for the crib and changing table.
 I also eventually decided to add a glider after reading lots of recommendations online.
 I’m particularly excited about our red metal rolling cart too, since it adds a ton of storage and easy access to diapers/wipes near the changing table.
 Plus, Jay and I are quite tall so I was happy to find one that meets our height needs!
 I’ll admit nothing here fits particularly in our travel theme, but it does all look quite nice together 🙂

-To keep with the travel theme, I also turned to Etsy to search for curtains.
+To keep with the nursery travel theme, I also turned to Etsy to search for curtains.
 There aren’t exactly a lot of options, so I snagged these vintage airplane/map curtains as soon as I found them.
 I tried to find that pattern elsewhere in the hopes of making them myself, but none of my local craft stores had anything even remotely similar.
 Once again at least, I was able to customize the sizing and bring down the price a bit.

 A few other accessories we’ve added are travel themed totes, a mini bookcase for obvious reasons, and a touch of Harry Potter charm.
-I spent the past two years on and off finishing the Harry Potter cross stitch and I couldn’t resist the light switch cover when I came across the idea on Etsy!
+I spent the past two years on and off finishing a Harry Potter cross stitch and I couldn’t resist the Lumos/Nox light switch cover when I came across the idea on Etsy!
 I also fell in love with a mobile featuring world landmarks, but couldn’t justify the price.
 So, I made it myself!
 My mom would be so proud those crafty genes finally appeared…

 I’ve got to show off a picture of the handmade travel mobile that is now hanging above the changing table.